 Asakusa: Tawara Elementary School

-A refuge spot by Tawaramachi station.
+Tawara Elementary School is a refuge spot by Tawaramachi Station, near Asakusa.
 If you are staying at a hotel nearby, you should head here.

 Disaster Preparedness Tokyo

 A disaster prevention book that is available for free from the Tokyo Metropolitan government.
 Information about what to do in the case of an earthquake, things to be aware of, and emergency contact numbers are listed.
 The book is available for download in English, Chinese, Korean, and easy Japanese.
 We recommend downloading these pages to your computer and phone to have them ready.